OrzMiku/learn_rust/README.md

+**This repository contains many errors and is not recommended as a learning reference.
+I have recently resumed learning Rust and will check and revise it again.**

 # Learn Rust

 This repository contains the code which I wrote while learning Rust.
 If there is any mistake in the code or explanation, please let me know.
 I will be happy to correct it.